microsoft/fast/packages/web-components/fast-foundation/docs/api-report.md

 // @public
 export const BadgeTemplate: (context: any, definition: any) => ViewTemplate<Badge>;

+// Warning: (ae-incompatible-release-tags) The symbol "BaseProgress" is marked as @public, but its signature references "FoundationElement" which is marked as @alpha
+//
 // @public
-export class BaseProgress extends FASTElement {
+export class BaseProgress extends FoundationElement {
     max: number;
     min: number;
     paused: any;